 Gregg Fields applies chemistry in novel ways to answer important biological questions, many of which assist in the diagnosis and treatment of major diseases, such as multiple sclerosis, arthritis and cancer.

 Fields is a fellow of the National Academy of Inventors and a fellow of the American Association for the Advancement of Science.
-He is a renowned researcher who holds six U.S. patents and has one application being reviewed.
+He is a renowned researcher who holds 7 U.S. patents.
 The technology developed by Fields has resulted in three commercial products, currently sold by five different companies.
-He has authored or coauthored more than 260 scientific publications and has presented more than 190 invited lectures.
+He has authored or co-authored more than 300 scientific publications and has presented more than 200 invited lectures.

 Areas of Expertise (7)